kaleido-io/developer-challenge/README.md

    ```
 4. When you're done, you will have FireFly and all its microservices, including your very own private blockchain, running on your machine.

+> If you are on Windows or Linux, please **make sure you read the** the hints and tips on [this page](https://hyperledger.github.io/firefly/latest/gettingstarted/firefly_cli/)

 If you run into issues, use the following resources to help:

 1. [FireFly Getting Started Guide](https://hyperledger.github.io/firefly/latest/gettingstarted/firefly_cli/)